KrisWangzZ/Workflow/README.md

-# Workflow
+# Description

-A simple workflow engine and Web Demo
+This is a simple workflow engine.

+# Engine Details:

+- Choosing bpmn as model
+- Getting current task by top sort
+- Noticing the loop flow.

+# Others

+You can download the Web Demo in realse.